-New Zealand is an island nation located in southwestern part of Pacific Ocean.
-New Zealand is comprised of two main land masses and several smaller islands.
+New Zealand is an island nation located in the southwestern part of the Pacific Ocean.
+New Zealand is comprised of two main landmasses and several smaller islands.
 It is located approximately 1,500 kilometers east of Australia.
-The capital city is Auckland.
+The capital city is Wellington and the largest city is Auckland.
 Travel to New Zealand to see the beauty that everyone is raving about.

 Geographically, New Zealand is a long and narrow piece of land.
 Due to the long coastline and its outlying islands, it is known for its bountiful marine resource.
 The geographic landscape is more diverse due to the fact that it was one of the last lands on Earth to be settled by humans (partly attributed to its remoteness).

 The mild and temperate climate in New Zealand makes it an ideal location for tourists all year round.
 The climactic and weather conditions, however, are largely impacted by the region.
 Christchurch, a city in New Zealand, is the driest of all regions in the country.
 On the flip side, Auckland is the wettest region with twice the amount of rainfall that Christchurch has all year round.

 Currency: The official currency in New Zealand is the New Zealand Dollar.

 Official Language(s): The pre European inhabitants era of New Zealand recognized Maori as the official language of New Zealand.
 However, English is now also used extensively in New Zealand.

 WiFi Availability: Free WiFi hotspots are available on main cities only.
 For the rest of the country, WiFi availability might be sporadic.

 Airports: Auckland International Airport is the main airport servicing international flights that travel to New Zealand.